MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/kerberos-authentication-troubleshooting-guidance.md

 Consider the following scenarios:

 - A client and server application like Microsoft Edge and Internet Information Services (IIS) server.
 The IIS server is configured with Windows Authentication (Negotiate).
-- A client and server application like SMB client and SMB server.
-By default, SMB server is configured with Negotiate Security Support Provider Interface (SSPI).
+- A client and server application like an SMB client and SMB server.
+By default, the SMB server is configured with Negotiate Security Support Provider Interface (SSPI).

 A User opens Microsoft Edge and browses an internal website `http://webserver.contoso.com`.
-The website is configured with Negotiate and this website prompts for authentication.
-After the user manually enters the username and password, the user gets authentication and the website works as expected.
+The website is configured with Negotiate, and this website prompts for authentication.
+After the user manually enters the username and password, the user gets authentication, and the website works as expected.

 > [!NOTE]
-> This scenario is an example of client and server.
+> This scenario is an example of a client and server.
 The troubleshooting technique is the same for any client and server configured with Integrated Windows authentication.

 Integrated Windows authentication is broken on the user level or the machine level.

 #### Troubleshooting methods

 - Review the client configuration for an integrated authentication setting, which can be enabled either at an application level or machine level.
-For example, all HTTP based applications would look for the site to be in Trusted zone when trying to perform integrated authentication.
+For example, all HTTP-based applications would look for the site to be in a Trusted zone when trying to perform integrated authentication.

-  Open *inetcpl.cpl* (**Internet Options**) which all HTTP based applications use for Internet Explorer configurations and review if the website is configured as **Local intranet**.
+  Open *inetcpl.cpl* (**Internet Options**), which all HTTP-based applications use for Internet Explorer configurations, and review if the website is configured as **Local intranet**.
 - Applications also have a configuration to perform Integrated Windows authentication.

   Microsoft Edge or Internet Explorer has a setting **Enable Integrated Windows Authentication** to be enabled.